National Palace of Sintra & Gardens

 Opening Times

-The National Palace of Sintra is open Monday to Sunday from 9:30 am to 6:30 pm.
-These hours are subject to change.
-On December 31, the monument will close at 1 pm.
+The National Palace of Sintra is open Monday to Sunday from 9:30 am to 6:30 pm, with variations possible.
+On December 31, it will close at 1 pm.

 Children Under 6